HomeGuides › Costing & Finance

 A restaurant that buys without a system spends 4 to 9 points more food cost than one running the Masterestaurant method.
 The cause isn't the supplier: it's the missing recipe spec sheet and purchasing calendar.
 Across dozens of audited restaurants, Diego F. Parra has seen the same pattern: the chef orders by WhatsApp, the supplier raises prices 3-5% every quarter, and nobody compares quotes.
 With Masterestaurant, that same business moves from a 36% food cost to 29% in 90 days, without touching the menu or the quality.
 The difference sits in the buying process, not in the ingredient.

-Most owners believe buying well means getting the lowest price.
-That's an expensive mistake: 41% of restaurants that negotiate on price alone end up with lower-yield products and more waste.
-In Masterestaurant audits we've measured waste from poor ingredient quality climbing to 12% when a supplier is chosen on unit cost alone.
-The real savings live in net yield per portion, not the list price.
-A kilo of protein at $18 with 8% waste yields less than one at $19.50 with 2% waste.
-That math, simple on paper, almost nobody runs in daily operations.
+Buying well is not chasing the lowest price.
+Believing so is expensive: 41% of restaurants that negotiate on price alone end up with lower-yield inputs and more waste, and Masterestaurant audits have measured spoilage climbing to 12% when suppliers are picked on unit cost.
+Real savings live in net yield per portion.
+Simple math on paper; almost nobody runs it in daily operations.

-The second mistake is single-supplier dependency.
-When 80% or more of purchases come from one source, the restaurant loses negotiating leverage and stays exposed to unilateral price hikes, which across Latin America have hit 15% in a single quarter during inflation spikes.
-The Masterestaurant method requires a minimum of 3 active quotes per ingredient category and a price review every 15 days.
-Diego F. Parra puts it this way: 'the supplier isn't your friend, it's your business partner, and every business partner gets evaluated with numbers, not trust.'
+Depending on a single source is the second mistake.
+Concentrating 80% or more of purchases there strips negotiating leverage and exposes the restaurant to unilateral hikes; Latin America has seen 15% in one quarter during inflation spikes.
+The Masterestaurant answer: three live quotes per category, prices rechecked every 15 days.
+Diego F. Parra sums it up: 'the supplier isn't your friend, it's your business partner, and every business partner gets evaluated with numbers, not trust.'

 Side-by-side comparison